netboxlabs/netbox-proxmox-automation/README.md

 1. Navigate to Admin > API Tokens
 2. Add a new token, associating it with `api_user`, with the following characteristics: Write enabled (you can select other characteristics if you wish)

-Once you've created a NetBox API token, store it some place safe in the meantime; most NetBox installations will obscure the API token once it's been created.
+Once you've created a NetBox API token, store it some place safe in the meantime; (most) NetBox installations will obscure the API token once it's been created.

 ## Initial Configuration: NetBox Customization

-You will want to use NetBox to keep track of Proxmox VM ids (called 'vmid' in Proxmox), the node where Proxmox VMs are running, and the Proxmox VM template that was used to create the Proxmox VM.
-This is highly important so that when you use `netbox-proxmox-automation` for automation -- that you are able to induce configuration in changes to Proxmox around items like vmids and such.
-To do so, you will need to do some customizations to NetBox before you start importing this data.
+You will need to do some customization to NetBox to define the underlying Proxmox VM configuration(s).
+This section covers the custom field choices and custom fields that you'll need to create in NetBox -- in order for you to facilitate automation.

-### NetBox Customization: Custom Fields Choices (for Proxmox VM templates and storage)
+### NetBox Customization: Custom Field Choices (for Proxmox VM templates and storage)

 In the NetBox UI, you will need to create two custom field choices.
 1. `proxmox-node` will be used to correlate a Proxmox node to the Proxmox VM that you will provision